Victoria McIntosh holds the child-size jacket her mother made her to wear to residential school. Photo: Kathleen Martens/APTN News

 McIntosh said she was in the bathroom when the stall door opened as she was getting ready to sit down.

-“I knew it was him…,” she said in a halting voice.
+“I knew it was him …,” she said in a halting voice.
 “He picked me up, tried to fondle me, tried to kiss me – he did, actually – and I was scared and nauseated at the same time.
 I ran away.”

-“It all happened very fast,” she said.
+“It all happened very fast.”

 Court documents reveal names of more than 100 alleged residential school abusers

 In addition to being a priest, Massé testified he had a master’s degree in education.
-He said the church sent him to work in at least two residential schools on the Prairies and one in Fort Frances, Ont.
+He said the Oblates sent him to work in at least two residential schools on the Prairies and one in Fort Frances, Ont.

 “No, I never visited the bathrooms in the new school,” he said.
 “Staff had their own bathrooms.”